wp-plugins/social-share-buttons-by-supsystic/readme.txt

 = Networks to show =

-1. Click “Add Networks” social button.
+1. Click “Add Networks” social button (for example Facebook social button)
 2. Choose networks, with which you want to create social buttons.
 You can select any numbers of social networks.
 Also here you can choose “Like” button for your site.
 3. Click “Select” button.